-Annex A to the CEMP, the ENS Protocols provide operational guidelines for issuing emergency messages via the VT ENS.
+Annex A ENS Protocols provide operational guidelines for issuing emergency messages via the VT ENS.
 The Protocols contain system background information, a list of responsible university authorities, how and when the Protocols are to be used, and descriptions of the various channels employed for notification distribution.
 Included also are staff roles and responsibilities, checklists, and approved notification templates.

-5.5 CAMPUS COMMUNITY: ROLES AND RESPONSIBILITIES
+5.2.9 5.5 CAMPUS COMMUNITY: ROLES AND RESPONSIBILITIES